-AK is a folk-punk, combat folk music group formed in 2010 by poet, translator and activist Kirill Medvedev (guitar, vocal), sociologist and activist Oleg Zhuravlev (violin, keyboards, vocal), artist and activist Nikolay Oleynikov (harmonica, percussion, vocal), and later on - an activist and sound engineer Anna Petrovic (accordion, keyboards, vocal).
-The band has transformed and mutated many times and now it is a ten-piece ensemble that includes Maria Bogomolova - lead vocal, Elena Bataeva - cello, Rita Bondar - violin, and Ivan Nemykin - bass, and Ilya Bit Garmus (drums).
+AK is a folk-punk, combat folk, and bard-core music group formed in 2010 by poet, translator and activist Kirill Medvedev (guitar, vocal), and sociologist and activist Oleg Zhuravlev (violin, keyboards, vocal).
+Soon enough - artist and activist Nikolay Oleynikov (harmonica, percussion, vocal), and later on - activist and sound engineer Anna Petrovic (accordion, keyboards, vocal) joined the core of the squad.
+The band has mutated many times and now is a ten-piece ensemble including Maria Bogomolova - lead vocal, Elena Bataeva - cello, Dmitry Koltunov - guitars, Dovran Flint - accordion, and Ivan Nemykin - bass, and Ilya Bit-Garmus - drums.

 The band is named after the 19th-century Russian poet of Jewish descent Arkadiy Kots - famous also for translating The Internationale into Russian.
 In his version, the song became the first official anthem of the Soviet Union in the early XX century.

 In 2011-12, Arkadiy Kots’ version of Luis Llach’s L’Estaca (in Russian “Стены”) became viral during the anti-Putin protests in Russia.
 8 years later, this song was adopted by the social and eco-justice movement in the town of Schies (North-West of Russia) - where a movement that could be compared with #StandingRock in Dakota was formed to protect the land.

 In 2015, Arkadiy Kots released their second long-play - Music for the Working Class - a collection of workers’ movement songs.